DAWN

 - Eligible vessels: intracranial ICA or proximal MCA (M1 segment) on CTA or MRA.

-- Trial stopped early for efficacy after 206 of planned 500 patients — posterior probability of superiority exceeded 0.986.
+- Trial stopped early for efficacy after 206 of up to 500 planned patients at prespecified interim analysis (significance threshold posterior probability ≥0.986; observed posterior probability of superiority >0.999).

 - Results, together with DEFUSE 3, led to AHA/ASA 2018 guideline update extending thrombectomy window to 24 hours for selected patients.